Janky96/Janky96/README.md

 Hello there! 👋
 My name is Jan Karsten
-I am a developer with 1 year of experience professionally (with more than 4 years academical knowledge prior that)
-I am based in Cosenza, Italy
+I am a professional Full Stack developer, with more than 2 years of experience I am based in Cosenza, Italy

 &nbsp;